Ledger-Donjon/ledger-donjon.github.io/src/content/blog/rp2350-secure-debug-laser-fault-injection.md

 <figure>
   <img
     src="/blog/rp2350-secure-debug-laser-fault-injection/photon-emission-debugen-bit-overlays.png"
-    alt="Infrared overview of the die with three marked regions, plus zooms of those regions overlaid with colored DEBUGEN bit sites."
+    alt="Infrared overview of the die with three marked regions, plus zooms of those regions overlaid with coloured DEBUGEN bit sites."
   />
   <figcaption>Infrared overview of the camera field, with three marked regions.
 Coloured pixels mark sites associated with `DEBUGEN` bits 0-3.</figcaption>
 </figure>

-These zones show switching activity associated with each `DEBUGEN` bit, it does not directly identify storage cells.
-The multiple hotspots observed for each bit may arise from both the storage element or related logic.
+These zones show switching activity associated with each `DEBUGEN` bit; they do not directly identify storage cells.
+The multiple hotspots observed for each bit may arise from the storage element or from related logic.
 Without layout data, we cannot distinguish between the two.
 However, these zones still significantly reduce the search space.

 ## Finding 1 — faulting `DEBUGEN` gives Secure debug

-For Laser fault injection (LFI)  we used a pulsed laser at 980 nm with 2.97 W maximum optical power, operated at roughly 40% (about 1.2 W), with a 100 ns pulse width through a 50x objective.
+For laser fault injection (LFI), we used a pulsed laser at 980 nm with 2.97 W maximum optical power, operated at roughly 40% (about 1.2 W), with a 100 ns pulse width through a 50x objective.
 After each pulse, we probed the debug access ports over SWD.

-Within the area found from PEM, we ran a LFI scan and used that SWD feedback to calibrate two responsive positions a few micrometres apart.
+Within the area found from PEM, we ran an LFI scan and used that SWD feedback to calibrate two responsive positions a few micrometres apart.
 At one position, pulses enabled bus access through core 1's Mem-AP, indicating that `PROC1` was set.
 At the other, the Mem-AP's Control/Status Word reported `SDeviceEn = 1`, a state-guided signal that `PROC1_SECURE` was likely set.
 We checked both indicators after every pulse.

 <figure>